MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/basics/use-flow-automate-processes-across-services.md

 ### Flow commands do not respond from your mobile device
 When you tap a Flow command, such as **Login to Flows**, **Create a Flow**, or **See your Flows**, from your mobile device, the command does not respond.

 This occurs when your [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] instance has the [!INCLUDE [pn-crm-9-0-0-online](../includes/pn-crm-9-0-0-online.md)], and your device has an earlier version of [!INCLUDE [pn-dyn-365-phones](../includes/pn-dyn-365-phones.md)] or [!INCLUDE [pn-dyn-365-tablets](../includes/pn-dyn-365-tablets.md)].
 To work around this issue, remove the current app, and install the latest app.
-[Install Dynamics 365 Customer Engagement (on-premises) appsfor phones and tablets](https://docs.microsoft.com/dynamics365/customer-engagement/mobile-app/install-dynamics-365-for-phones-and-tablets)
+[Install Dynamics 365 Customer Engagement (on-premises)for phones and tablets](https://docs.microsoft.com/dynamics365/customer-engagement/mobile-app/install-dynamics-365-for-phones-and-tablets)

 ### See Also